propolies/kavi/docs/src/content/general/middlewares.md

 ## Chain

 Chaining will call all the previous middlewares in the "chain", only the latest returned context will be available.
-To have all context of the previous middlewares use [merge](#merge)

 ```ts
 import { all } from "kavi/server"